ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 # Multiplayer

 **Multiplayer** (sometimes shortened to *Multi*) is a mode in which up to 16 players can compete against each other or as a team on maps decided by the host.
+Players can also complete maps together depending on host's settings.

 The [osu!academy](/wiki/Community/Video_series/osu!academy) covers this part of the client in video format in [Episode 6](https://www.youtube.com/watch?v=QPTLyG7O8ak), along with the [online users panel](/wiki/Client/Interface/Chat_console#extended-chat-console).